0xlemons/Fortnite-Pulling-Bot---Skid-version/readME.md

 # example
 ![note the email is a sub email i added not the real email](IMG_3620.png)

+there are probably a shit ton of bugs in this because i do not give a shit about this bot just something i made when i was bored
 # please for the love of god dont sell this